utkarsh-123/Food-Justice/README.md

 # Food-Justice
-A Survey on Food Justice: Bridging Culinary Practices and   Food Identity in a Globalized World
+Food for All?
+Analyzing Accessibility, Affordability, and Justice across Indian Landscapes